zkp2p/zk-p2p-v1/zkp-mooc-hackathon-submission.md

 without permission from the payment network itself.
 We build upon the 0xParc / PSE ZK-Email libraries to prove the contents in a payment email and bring that data on-chain in a privacy preserving manner to unlock escrowed assets on-chain.

-Our current PoC deployed at https://zkp2p.xyz enables trustless and privacy-preserving USDC to USD trades on the Goerli network using Venmo as the off-chain payment rails.
+Our current PoC enables trustless and privacy-preserving USDC to USD trades on the Goerli network using Venmo as the off-chain payment rails.
-Our PoC is live and you can test it out. 😄
+Our PoC is live!
+Give it a try at https://zkp2p.xyz. 😄

-We began to hack on this submission at ZKHack Lisbon in early April where we built a working v0.
-Since then we have re-worked the flow to add privacy as first class citizen.
-We modified our circuits and smart contracts to preserve privacy of Venmo ID of our users, enabled full client side proving so that no private data is leaked to a server, and added optimizations to make the client side proving faster.
+We began hacking on this submission at ZKHack Lisbon in early April, where we built a working v0.
+Since then, we have reworked the flow to prioritize privacy.
+We modified our circuits and smart contracts to preserve the privacy of our users' Venmo IDs, implemented full client-side proving to prevent private data leakage to servers, and added optimizations for faster client-side proving.

-### Flow
+### Flow Diagram
 There are 2 actors in the system:
 1. On-rampers: Users who intend to trade their USD on Venmo to USDC on-chain.
 2. Off-rampers: Users who intend to trade their USDC on-chain to USD on Venmo.